-Pixi Binary Installation Guide (🥈 Fastest for Linux)
+Pixi Binary Installation Guide (🥈)

 Overview

-Pixi Binary installation provides the fastest installation method for Linux users with pre-built packages that require no compilation.
+Pixi Binary installation provides the fastest installation method for Linux and MacOS users with pre-built packages that require no compilation.
 This method is ideal for users who want a quick setup without dealing with compilers or build dependencies.

 Why Pixi Binary?